Between TV shows like Tiny House Nation and Tiny House Hunters, the tiny house movement seems to be exploding in popularity.

 Tiny houses are much less expensive than traditional homes, and they should be.
 The homes on these shows are normally less than 500 square feet.

 If they’re built on a trailer and are mobile, they can be even smaller.
-The shows often talk about complete build budgets of less than $50,000, although some projects make it a bit higher.
+The shows often talk about complete build budgets of less than $50,000, although some projects end up a bit higher.

 The move could essentially eliminate your monthly mortgage payment.
-This is a huge savings and can really move you very far ahead with your goal to retire early or achieve financial independence.
+This is a huge savings and can help you make great progress with your goal to retire early or achieve financial independence.

 Expenses You’ll Still Have With A Tiny House